 To Make an Appointment

 To make an appointment, or for more information, call 765.496.1788, or visit the CoRec Wellness Suite.
-Appointments are available Monday–Friday, 8am–5pm.
+Appointments are available Monday–Thursday, 8am-7pm and Friday, 8am–5pm.
 This is a free service.

 - Proven to alleviate Seasonal Affective Disorder